Quickly and easily create quantum stockpiles.

 The UI will walk you through the steps:

-Configure the orientation of your quantum stockpile with the onscreen options
+Configure the orientation of your quantum stockpile and select whether to allow refuse and corpses with the onscreen options.

 Select a spot on the map to build the quantum stockpile by clicking on it or moving the cursor so the preview “shadow” is in the desired location.
 Then hit Enter.